-Students in the Fir Classroom are elementary school age (7-11), with moderate to intensive language and self-care needs.
+Students in the Fir Classroom are elementary school age (6–11), with moderate to intensive language and self-care needs.
 They learn most effectively in a pair, though some instruction is delivered 1:1.
+Students learn and apply skills in the context of meaningful events.
 A personalized communication system and language program is developed for each student at the beginning of the year, with the goal of increasing the student’s receptive and expressive language.
 The Fir staff work closely with Victory’s Behavioral and Speech Language Pathology Teams.
-When appropriate, the Victory Team will incorporate the use of Augmentative and Alternative Communication systems to support a student’s language goals.
+When appropriate, the Victory Team will incorporate the use of Augmentative and Alternative Communication (AAC) systems to support a student’s language goals.

-Fir students participate in weekly CBI in order to generalize skills learned in the classroom.
-For example, while on CBI, Fir students practice riding the local bus, staying with the group, reading signs in grocery stores, and trying out new places to eat.
+Fir students participate in twice weekly Community Based Instruction (CBI) in order to generalize skills learned in the classroom.
+For example, while on CBI, Fir students practice reading signs in grocery stores, trying out new foods at restaurants, and following safety directions.